UCL/ucl_software_carpentry/installation/install.md

 ### Firefox SQLite 3 add-on ###

-Go into Firefox > Add-ons and search for Sqlite .
+Go into Firefox > Add-ons and search for Sqlite.
 Install the SQLite Manager.

 ### Git ###